Summary of Strategic Plan

 - the department is able to demonstrate student demand for the additional candidate’s area of expertise

-The Special Faculty Recruitment Initiative should be read by every search committee, and consulted if and when an opportunity arises.
+The Special Faculty Recruitment Initiative should be read by every person on every search committee, and consulted if and when an opportunity arises.